 But just which films and shows meet the criteria for the disclaimer is not clear.
 Jungle Book received a disclaimer, yet its 2003 animated sequel did not.
-Additionally, 1992's animated Aladdin, criticized for its racist depictions of Middle Eastern and Arab culture, does not feature the warning in its synopsis.
+Additionally, 1992's animated Aladdin, criticized for its racist depictions of West Asian culture, does not feature the warning in its synopsis.

 Several representatives of minority advocacy groups spoke with The Hollywood Reporter about their reactions to the Disney+ disclaimer and what, if any, extra measures can be enacted by Disney to caution viewers of culturally insensitive material.
 Overall, group representatives say they appreciate efforts made by Disney to recognize "outdated cultural depictions" while advocating for films like Aladdin or 1995’s Pocahontas to also receive the disclaimer.

 "I would hope that Disney would do it for all the films that might include some things that are a little outdated," says Azita Ghanizada, founder of MENA (Middle Eastern North African) Arts Advocacy Coalition.
 "Especially with Aladdin, with those orientalized tropes that we're kind of pushing back against."

 Ghanizada notes a 2015 Public Policy Poll in which one-third of Republican primary voters supported bombing the fictional kingdom of Agrabah, the setting of Aladdin.